H4rmey/Rust-OpenCL-Tutorial/README.md

 		.arg(&buff_apples)
 		.build()?;`

 note: I use the arg method two times for the first and second argument needed for the add() function in the source of the kernel.
-And finally we simply enqueue the kernel and read the values from the buffers.
+And finally we simply queue the kernel and read the values from the buffers.

-    //enqueue the kernel
+    //en-queue the kernel
     unsafe
     {
         kernel.cmd().enq();